KevLps/KevLps/README.md

-### Olá!
-Eu sou o Kevin Lopes
+### Hi!

+I'm Kevin Lopes. front-end developer.
+I have experience Front-end projects.
+I'm interested in improving myself with JavaScript, currently my studies are focused on this area.

-- 🔭 Trabalho com Front-End
+- 🔭 Currently improving myself in JavaScript.
-- 🌱 Estudo HTML, CSS, JavaScript, Node e React
+- 🌱 Studying HTML, CSS, JavaScript, Node and React.
-- 🪐Formado pela DevClub
+- 🪐 Studying at DevClub DevClub.
-- 😄 Pronouns: ele/dele
+- 😄 I work on personal projects, but I'm open to contact.
+- ☕ Fun fact: I like coffee!

 <div